BrightspaceUI/core/components/backdrop/README.md

 **When showing a backdrop**: first move focus inside the target, then set the `shown` attribute on the backdrop.

 **When hiding a backdrop**: first remove the `shown` attribute on the backdrop, then if appropriate move focus outside the target.

+## Accessibility

+The backdrop hides background elements from screen reader users by setting `aria-hidden="true"` on all elements other than the target element specified in `for-target`.

+Before showing the backdrop, focus should be moved inside the target element — see [Focus Management](#focus-management) for more details.